PIM

 Here are some tactics that we’ve seen work in the past.

-According to AdAge, stalwart brand Vaseline enjoyed a resurgence after the “slugging method” — which involves using petroleum jelly as the last step of your night-time skincare routine — went viral on TikTok.
-While the term is a relatively new one, the practice is very much traditional.
+According to AdAge, stalwart brand Vaseline enjoyed a resurgence in 2022 after the “slugging method” — which involves using petroleum jelly as the last step of your night-time skincare routine — went viral on TikTok.
+While the term is relatively new, the practice is very much traditional.

 Part of the challenge the brand faced was to take old habits and make them relevant for the younger generations on TikTok.